+This opportunity leads to original manuscripts for presentation at meetings and for publication.
 The number of publications and projects each fellow can participate in is directly related to the individual's motivation and efficiency.
 The department encourages fellows to take leadership roles and earn first authorship in their primary projects.

 The Department of Otolaryngology — Head and Neck Surgery offers one full-time, paid fellowship position based at Mayo Clinic's campus in Jacksonville, Florida.
 The position includes: